 Get the Diet Right – A decrease in activity probably means you’ve cut down your dog’s food intake.
 It’s time to rev that back up with increased physical demands of spring training.
 This does not mean that you need to give your dog full privilege to gorge.
 Increase the food supply as physical demand increases.
 If your dog put on some pounds in the down time, leave the food level where it is even though activity is increasing and monitor your dog’s weight for a few weeks to see if this levels out.
 To further amp your dog’s nutrition routine check out our Canine Athlete nutrition supplement line.

 Check Your Gear – You can’t be in the field hunting or training with faulty gear.
-Check your systems to make sure everything is fully charged and working properly.
+Get ready for season, and make sure your gear is fully charged and working properly.
 If it’s been a while since you’ve updated your systems, check out some of the new features available on the market today.
-For basic training we recommend our FieldTrainer® line of products.
+For basic training, we recommend our FieldTrainer® line of products.
 They’re the smallest system on the market today while still offering all the latest and greatest features at a very affordable price.

 Are you in Spring Training?
 What advice would you add to this list?